architect/tap-arc/README.md

 ### Dev Tips

-1. `./test/smoke.js` contains the bare minimum usage of `tap-parser` with `process.stdin`.
-Helpful for understanding `tap-parser`'s behavior.

-2. To see previous exit code, run:
+1. To see previous exit code, run:

 ```sh
 echo $?